pippinbarr/cart253/topics/making/from-idea-to-plan.md

 ## What happens

-Thinking in terms of a p5 program, the most important things to thin about are
+Thinking in terms of a p5 program, the most important things to think about are

 - What happens right at the beginning (`setup()`)
 - What happens every frame (`draw()`)